Sweetener – Artificial Sweeteners

 • Sucralose

-Do artificial ingredients negatively impact health?
+Do artificial sweeteners adversely impact my health?

 Artificial ingredients are not inherently bad, just as natural ingredients are not inherently good (no one wants to consume all-natural cyanide!).
 As with all ingredients, the amount someone consumes leads to health impacts.